MSUE in Detroit Series Part Two: Civic Engagement Field Guide

 For some, becoming more engaged means less resistance or fear toward an idea or an initiative.
 For others, engagement means moving from passive indifference to active involvement or advocacy.
 Engagement can fuel the passion of still others to be the leaders and outspoken champions for their specific cause or a shared idea, lending their resources and skills as well as bringing others on board. (p.
 219)

 Based on this statement, moving stakeholders along this continuum of civic engagement will require municipal officials to pre-plan for civic engagement meetings by providing the information and resources necessary to allow stakeholders to make knowledgeable, informed decisions.
-Civic engagement is an organic process that will evolved throughout the meeting(s), but the organic evolution of this process requires municipal officials to be open, honest, and transparent with the stakeholders.
+Civic engagement is an organic process that will evolve throughout the meeting(s), but the organic evolution of this process requires municipal officials to be open, honest, and transparent with the stakeholders.
 It also requires municipal officials to have a variety of engagement strategies.
 Civic engagement strategies are used during community meetings to assist stakeholders to move along the decision-making spectrum resulting in either support or non-support for the issue or project being presented.

 The Detroit Future City Report also states, “A civic engagement effort is often most successful when it involves a broad range of communities and sectors in conversation, relationship building, idea generation, decision making, and action”. (p.
 219) This supports Michigan Prosperity Regions premise that economic growth and development happens at the regional level.
 Therefore, local municipalities should consult with adjacent municipalities when doing land use planning.
 Local municipalities should tie their economic development strategies, when possible, to their regional prosperity plans and initiatives.